Fingersoup/Scratch-Pad/README.md

 # Scratch Pad - A Healthcare-Focused Word Processor

-A dual-mode word processor designed specifically for healthcare environments, offering both fast general-purpose editing and secure encrypted document handling.
+A word processor designed specifically for healthcare or other clerical environments, offering both fast general-purpose editing and secure encrypted document handling.

 ## 🏥 Perfect for Healthcare Environments